- Contact & Location

-Energy healing works with the life-force energy, enabling the body to fully relax, which in turn allows healing to take place on many levels.
-This makes it a very powerful therapy – and it has no negative side effects.
+The tools I use work with the life-force energy, enabling the body to fully relax, which in turn allows healing to take place on many levels.
+This makes it a very powerful therapy – with no negative side effects.

-Animals are particularly receptive to energy healing as they are generally very open and accepting, without the conditioned concerns that we humans often experience.
+Animals are particularly receptive as they are generally very open and accepting, without the conditioned concerns that we humans often experience.

-So, what can you expect from a typical healing session?
+So, what can you expect from a typical session?

-When working with an animal, it’s helpful for me to begin by getting some information about the them and the environment in which they live.
+When working with an animal, it’s helpful for me to begin by getting some information about the them.
+I’ll explore with you what you know about their history, their current condition and any possible contributing factors.
+We’ll look at their diet, lifestyle and the environment in which they live.

-Sometimes an animal can get restless initially.
-This is often a sign that they are processing and releasing tension.
+When using energy techniques with an animal they can become restless initially, which is often a sign that they are processing and releasing tension.

-Throughout the session I watch the animal, taking my cue from them on where on their body they would like me to work and how long they would like the session to last.
+Throughout the session I watch the animal, taking my cue from them on where they would like me to work and how long they would like the session to last.